SoleVR/YuuEditor/README.md

-# Yuu Paint
-v1
+# CREDITS TO iamn1ck

-A painting demo to help push the default APIs of Yuu Online.
+A forked version of Yuu Editor by iamn1ck